The IXPE and multifrequency polarimetric view of the extreme blazars 1ES 1101-232 and RGB J0710+591: Introduction

 Despite decades of observational and theoretical efforts, the physical processes acting in relativistic jets are still in part unknown.
 Basic questions concerning, e.g., the matter content of the jet, the role of the magnetic field, and the emission mechanisms are still open \citep{blandford19}.
 One of the most central topics concerns the mechanisms able to energize the emitting particles at the required ultra-relativistic energies.
 In the past, shocks were identified as the most likely acceleration sites \citep[e.g.][]{blandford87}, but recent studies highlighted the potential role of magnetic reconnection and turbulence \citep[e.g.][]{matthews20}.

 Due to the relativistic amplification of the jet emission caused by favorable alignment, the physical processes at work in the jet near the central engine are best studied in blazars \citep{blandford19,romero17}.
 The emission from this class of sources spans the entire electromagnetic spectrum, from radio waves up to high-energy $\gamma$ rays \citep{fossati98}.
 The ``double hump" shape of the spectral energy distribution (SED) flags the presence of two emission components.
-The low energy bump (peaking, depending on the source type, from IR to the X-ray band) is produced by electrons through synchrotron emission.
+The low energy bump (peaking, depending on the source type, from IR to the X-ray band) is produced by electrons (produced at distances of the order of 100-1000 gravitational radii from the central black hole) through synchrotron emission.
 The origin of the high-energy component is still debated, with leptonic and hadronic models as contenders \citep[e.g.][]{cerruti20,SolZech22}.
 It is worth noticing that most of the models used to reproduce the emission of blazars (both leptonic and hadronic) adopt a one-zone scenario, which assumes that most of the radiation is produced by particles contained within a unique region of the jet characterized by a homogeneous physical structure.